 We refer to this as the \emph{fiberwise complete Segal space} model structure.
 In order to make a distinction with the other model structures, a fibrant object in this model structure shall be called \emph{fc fibrant}.

 \begin{prop} Let $B$ be a Segal space.
-A map $p : X \rightarrow B$ is a fibration in the Segal space model structure if and only if $X$ is a Segal space and $p$ is a levelwise fibration. \end{prop} \begin{proof}

-If $f : X \rightarrow B$ is a fibration and $B$ is fibrant, then $X$ is necessarily fibrant since $ X \rightarrow B \rightarrow *$ is a composite of fibrations, thus a fibration.
+A map $p : X \rightarrow B$ is a fibration in the Segal space model structure if and only if $X$ is a Segal space and $p$ is a degreewise fibration. \end{prop} \begin{proof} If $f : X \rightarrow B$ is a fibration and $B$ is fibrant, then $X$ is necessarily fibrant since $X \rightarrow B \rightarrow *$ is a composite of fibrations, hence a fibration.
 Thus, $X$ is fibrant in the Segal space model structure, i.e. it is a Segal space.
 The statement now follows from \cite[3.3.16]{Hirschhorn}. \end{proof}

 \begin{prop} Suppose $p: X \to B$ is Rezk fibrant.
-Then \begin{enumerate} \item $X$ is a Segal space and $p$ is a levelwise fibration \item $X$ is fiberwise complete over $B$. \end{enumerate} \end{prop} \begin{proof} Since the complete Segal space model structure is a Bousfield localisation of the Segal space model structure, a fibration in the complete model structure is in particular a fibration in the Segal space model structure.
+Then \begin{enumerate} \item $X$ is a Segal space and $p$ is a degreewise fibration \item $X$ is fiberwise complete over $B$. \end{enumerate} \end{prop} \begin{proof} Since the complete Segal space model structure is a Bousfield localization of the Segal space model structure, a fibration in the complete model structure is in particular a fibration in the Segal space model structure.
 So, by proposition \ref{prop:fibrationSegal}, X is a Segal space.

-Let $E$ denote the (nerve of the) groupoid with two objects $x,y$ and two non-identity isomorphisms $x \to y$ and $y \to x$.
-The map $\Delta[0] \to E$ selecting either $x$ or $y$ is by construction a trivial cofibration in the complete Segal space model structure and $X \to B$, being a fibration, satisfies the (homotopy) right lifting property with respect to $\Delta[0] \to E$.
+As before, let $E$ denote the nerve of the groupoid with two objects $x,y$ and two non-identity isomorphisms $x \to y$ and $y \to x$.
+The map $\Delta[0] \to E$ selecting either $x$ or $y$ is by construction a trivial cofibration in the (injective) complete Segal space model structure and $X \to B$, being a fibration, satisfies the right lifting property with respect to $\Delta[0] \to E$.
 That is to say, $X$ is fiberwise complete over $B$. \end{proof}

 It remains to show the converse, the statement that if $X \in \sSp_{/B}$ is fc fibrant then it is Rezk fibrant.